Victorian Railways E type carriage: Third delivery phase (1923-1931)

 Demand steadily increased over the next few years, and by the early 1920s it had reached a point where even more carriages were required.
 This resulted in the 1923 construction of another six sleeping cars, four first- and four second-class passenger carriages and 2 CE vans for Joint Stock service, plus another five CE vans for regular service.
 Once again Islington Workshops were called upon to provide a fair share on construction and associated costs, so the BE and CE Joint Stock cars were built there, with the Sleeper and AE cars built at Newport.
+Parsons notes that these Joint Stock cars were probably the first to feature a pressure-water service with tanks attached to the underframe, in lieu of the prior gravity-fed system based on water tanks in the car roofs.